caleb-bb/falcon/README.md

 ## Standards
 These are actual, spec-level constraints on the code.

-### Site `edn`s
+### Top-Level Shape Requirements for Site EDNs

-Falcon represents websites using `edn`s.
-The verbs in `Falcon.nav`, `Falcon.extract`, and `Falcon.auth` represent what the user wants to *do*.
-The site `edn`s represent a walkable graph that takes those verbs to their intended targets.
-The inner nodes of that graph are English words whose meaning is, hopefully, clear.
-The leaf nodes are maps that pick out the individual DOM elements we want to act on.
-The user inputs the inner nodes to represent their intentions.
-Falcon hides the leaf nodes from the user and consumes the inner nodes mechanically.
-This is the value proposition for Falcon as over and above [etaoin](https://github.com/clj-commons/etaoin): hide the implementation of individual dom elements, and make the path to those elements walkable via something close to English.
+The top level of a site EDN is a flat map with a fixed set of allowed keys.
+These rules ensure that every site EDN has the required identifying metadata and at least one actionable section.
+Validation of the top-level shape catches missing keys, misspelled keys, and wrong value types before any deeper structural checks run.

-These are the current guidelines for site `edn` structure.
-These are to be enforced by validation tests and, in some possible futures, property-based tests.
+1. Only six keys are allowed at the top level: `:name`, `:base-url`, `:opts`, `:auth`, `:extract`, and `:nav`.
+Any other key is a validation error (catches typos like `:naav`).

-There exists a *known set* of `:attr`s.
-This is a closed set that constrains what values the `:attr` key may have.
+2. `:name` is required.
+Its value must be a string.

-*Top-level shape*:
+3. `:base-url` is required.
+Its value must be a string or an `:env/`-namespaced keyword.

-1. Only six keys are allowed at the top level: `:name`, `:base-url`, `:opts`, `auth`, `:extract`, and `:nav`.
+4. `:opts` is required.
+Its value must be a map.
-2. `:name` is required and its value must be a string.
+5. At least one of `:auth`, `:nav`, or `:extract` must be present, and its value must be a map.

-3. `:base-url` is required and its value must be a string or an `:env/` keyword.
+### Leaf Node Structure in Site EDNs

-4. `:opts` is required and its value must be a map.
+A leaf is a map that marks the boundary between the intent tree (navigated by the user at the REPL) and the function payload (consumed opaquely by Falcon functions).
+The presence of a `:q` key is what distinguishes a leaf from an interior node.
+Everything above the leaf in the intent tree is the user's concern; everything at and below the leaf is the consuming function's concern.
+A leaf has exactly three allowed top-level keys:

-5. At least one of `:auth`, `:nav`, or `:extract` must be present and its value a map.
+6. **`:q`** (required, map) — The DOM locator.
+Must contain exactly one key from the known locator set: `:css`, `:xpath`, `:tag`, `:id`, `:name`, `:class`.
+If the locator key is `:css`, its value must be a non-empty, non-whitespace string.

-*Intent trees (:nav and :extract)*:
+7. **`:attr`** (optional, keyword) — What to extract from the located element.
+If present, must be a member of `falcon.core/supported-attrs`.
+If absent, the consuming function decides what to do with the element.

-6. Interior nodes are maps.
+8. **`:params`** (optional, map) — Opaque payload for the consuming function.
+The validator does not inspect its contents.
+Internal structure, including further nesting, is the consuming function's concern.
-7. Every branch terminates at a leaf.
+9. No other top-level keys are permitted on a leaf.
+A key that is not `:q`, `:attr`, or `:params` is a validation error.

-8. A leaf is a map containing :q.
+### Intent Tree Structure for `:nav` and `:extract`

-9. `:q` is a map containing exactly one known locator type: `:css`, `:xpath`, `:tag`, `:id`, `:name`, `:class`.
+The `:nav` and `:extract` values are intent trees — nested maps where key paths form human-readable descriptions of actions or targets. `resolve-intent` walks these trees to translate a keyword path into a leaf.
+The key path should read like a sentence fragment: `[:nav :search :profiles]` reads as "the nav search for profiles."
+The following rules ensure that intent trees are well-formed and that every path leads to a usable DOM binding.

-10. If `:q` contains `:css`, the value thereof must be a non-empty, non-whitespace string.
+10. Every non-leaf value in the tree must be a map.
+Bare primitives (strings, numbers, keywords, booleans) and empty maps are not permitted as values in the tree.
-11. `:attr`, if present on a leaf, is a member of the known set.
+11. Every path through the tree must terminate at a leaf.
+That is, recursive descent through map values must eventually reach a map containing `:q`.

-*Auth shape, if present*:
+### Auth Shape Requirements

-12. `:auth` must contain `:fields` and `:submit` for now.
-We'll deal with OAuth later.
+Auth is structurally similar to a nav action — it represents the intent "log in" with DOM bindings for form fields, a submit button, and a success indicator.
+It earns its own top-level key because it is a precondition for all other actions, it holds secrets (`:env/`-namespaced keywords), and it has distinctive success/failure semantics.
+These rules apply when `:auth` is present in the site EDN.
+OAuth and other non-form-based auth flows are out of scope for now.

-13. Each field under `:auth :fields` meets the criteria for a leaf node *and* has a `:value`
+12. `:auth` must contain `:fields` (a map) and `:submit` (a leaf with `:q`).
-14. The value of `:value` is either a string or an `:env/` keyword.
+13. Each field under `:auth :fields` must satisfy all leaf node rules (rules 6–9) and must additionally contain a `:value` key.

-### Testing
+14. The value of `:value` must be either a string or an `:env/`-namespaced keyword.

-- Any site `edn` meant to return `false` from the validator must have a filename beginning with "invalid"
+15. `:env/`-namespaced keywords must only appear inside `:auth`.
+Their presence anywhere else in the site EDN is a validation error.